Blog

 That made life easier for a while, but guess what?
 Operational issues are like water—they find their way to you.

 We were hiring our first HR manager when we hit 80 people.
-Don’t see this as a good sign—it was a mess before that.
+Don’t see this as a good sign.

 4. We’re in a Boat, But Not Everyone Is Rowing in the Same Direction